Top 3 Things You’ll Learn

 Moving forward, drug rebates will continue to generate significant savings for employers when aligned with their formulary.
 Typically, rebate dollars go back to the plan to decide what to do:

-- Apply at the point of sale to lower costs for members at the pharmacy
+- Apply at the point-of-sale or to the brand drug discount to lower costs for members at the pharmacy

-- Apply to the benefit to lower cost-sharing for all plan members
+- Apply to the benefit to lower premiums and cost-sharing for all plan members

 #1: Federal Drug Pricing Controls